Find Trade Colleges

 Women make up 11% of the carpentry majors at the school.

 Out of the 45 schools in the Southeast Region that were part of this year’s ranking, Maysville Community and Technical College landed the # 2 spot on the list.
-Located in the rural area of Maysville, Maysville Community and Technical College is a public school with a small student population.
+Located in the rural area of Maysville, Maysville Community and Technical College is a public college with a small student population.

 Of the 88 students majoring in carpentry at Maysville Community and Technical College, 95% are male and 5% are female.